Bira/octopus-carnival/_drafts/wir-neverwinter-renegate-red-wizard.md

 save the world.

 I'm here to tell you that this view is wrong.
-The Red Wizards of Thay are basically necromantic Nazis.
-Maybe this is something that changed between editions, or maybe it's just that the NWN games were trying to be the same sort of "clever" devil's advocate that says you can be a Chelish Hellknight in Pathfinder and not be evil.
+The Red Wizards of Thay are basically Nazis.
+Their mechanical "thing" in 3e was that they overspecialized in a single school of magic, but the edition change made the mask fall all the way off and now nearly all of them pick Necromancy as their special school.
+So they're _necromantic_ Nazis.

 Thayan society values magic power above all else, so the Red Wizards are at the top.
-Their schools focus heavily on necromancy, and the use of undead labor is widespread.
+The use of undead labor is widespread.
 Their rulers are a council of liches led by one Szass Tam, one of those annoying epic villains the Forgotten Realms are famous for.
 Most of the population thinks this state of things is natural.
 Dissidents get zombified.

 If you are a PC with the Renegade Red Wizard theme, you too grew up thinking all of this was normal.
 You were pretty happy when your aptitude for magic was